Dream of a successful career in the home design industry? Today, we’re going to break down how to become a color consultant!

 Below are 4 steps that will walk you through the process!

-Step One: Decide What to Specialize In
+Step 1.
+Decide What to Specialize In

 This is undoubtedly the best place to begin.
 After all, it’s always smartest to approach your dream career with a game plan already in place.
 That way, you’ll be as prepared as possible, which will increase your chances of success!